Reviews and Comments

 This book has maps from further back, ones beautifully illustrated and based on vague descriptions brought back by explorers, where the land masses bear little relation to reality, and blank spaces were filled with sea creatures, monopods, and hypothesised continents.

-The phantoms are a mixture of sighted islands that could not be located since, mythical lands which may or may not ever have existed, lands from entirely fictitious journeys which somehow ended up on maps, and depictions of creatures and people either invented or based on real sightings that …
+The phantoms are a mixture of sighted islands that could not be located since, mythical lands which may or may not ever have existed, lands from entirely fictitious journeys which somehow ended up on maps, and depictions of creatures and people either invented or based on real …

-Tim Moore: Do Not Pass Go (Vintage UK / Random House) 4 stars
+Tim Moore: Do Not Pass Go (Vintage UK / Random House)

 Welcome to London.
 A city where a house is yours for £50, banks make errors …